NORTHERN LIGHTS OBSERVATION ADVICE

 The zoom button is used and it shows the stars in clear focus.
 That is the signal things are going well.

 If you follow the above recommendations, we hope you will be able to improve or guarantee the best chance of bringing home wonderful aurora photos!
+Yet the best experience is simply to just watch.

 Thanks to Paul Lobert, Byron Braswell, and Dee Holisky for their helpful review of my recommendations.